 For the majority of the internship, the learning schedule includes eight-hour days, five days a week.
 While the regular workweek is usually 40-45 hours, additional projects, patient activities, and homework may be assigned.

-The Occupational Therapy Internship is coordinated and taught by the clinical, scientific and technical staffs of Mayo Clinic.
+The Occupational Therapy Internship is coordinated and taught by the clinical, scientific, and technical staffs of Mayo Clinic.
 Faculty members are chosen for their commitment to teaching, as well as clinical practice or research.
 Many have published and lectured extensively and are highly regarded in their fields.
-You have direct access to these individuals throughout your training, giving you the opportunity to learn from experienced practitioners in the field of occupational therapy.
+You will have direct access to these individuals throughout your training, giving you the opportunity to learn from experienced practitioners in the field of occupational therapy.